phonopy/phonopy/doc/abinit.rst

 2) Calculate forces on atoms in the supercells with displacements.
-Calculation specification variables have to be added to supercell-xxx.in files.
-Crystal structure is not allowed to relaxed, because atomic forces induced by a small atomic displacement are what we need for phonon calculation.
+Calculation specification variables have to be added to ``supercell-xxx.in`` files.
+Crystal structure is not allowed to relaxed in the force calculations, because atomic forces induced by a small atomic displacement are what we need for phonon calculation.

 3) Create ``FORCE_SETS`` by